CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Goals, Challenges, Contributions

-This double acceleration is all the more remarkable, given that it is very challenging to combine LT and CC.
-In the strongly convex and heterogeneous case considered here, the methods \algn{Qsparse-local-SGD} \citep{bas20} and \algn{FedPAQ} \citep{rei20} do not converge linearly.
-The only linearly converging LT + CC algorithm we are aware of is \algn{FedCOMGATE} \citep{had21}.
-But its rate is $\mathcal{O}\big(d \kappa \log(\epsilon^{-1})\big)$, which does not show any acceleration.
-By contrast, our algorithm is the first, to the best of our knowledge, to exhibit a doubly-accelerated linear rate, by leveraging LT and CC.
-Random reshuffling, which can be seen as a kind of LT, has been combined with CC in \citet{sad22}.
+It is very challenging to combine LT and CC.
+In the strongly convex and heterogeneous case considered here, the methods \algn{Qsparse-local-SGD} \cite{bas20} and \algn{FedPAQ} \cite{rei20} do not converge linearly.
+The only linearly converging LT + CC algorithm we are aware of is \algn{FedCOMGATE} \cite{had21}.
+But its rate is $\mathcal{O}(d \kappa \log \epsilon^{-1})$, which does not show any acceleration.
+By contrast, our algorithm is the first, to the best of our knowledge, to exhibit a doubly-accelerated linear rate by leveraging LT and CC.
 The TotalCom complexity of the various algorithms is reported in Table~\ref{tab1}.